artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 addi t0, x0, 0
 ```

 a.
-Complete the timing diagram of the program in the 5-stage pipelined RISC-V processor from H&H. Assume that the processor has extended the ALU to perform multiplication with a latency of 1 cycle; that is, the ```mul``` instruction executes just like any other arithmetic-logical instruction.
+Complete the pipeline diagram of the program in the 5-stage pipelined RISC-V processor from H&H. Assume that the processor has extended the ALU to perform multiplication with a latency of 1 cycle; that is, the ```mul``` instruction executes just like any other arithmetic-logical instruction.

 b.
 Identify the structural, data, and control hazards on the diagram, clearly marking them and explaining how the processor handles each one.

 c.
+Analyse the program on the Ripes simulator for the 5-stages processor and answer the following questions:
+ - Generate in Ripes the pipeline diagram and confirm that your answer to item *a* is correct.
+ - Show screenshots of the pipeline highlighting the different hazards and how they are handled.
-Simulate the program in Ripes and indicate the values of the data and control signals in cycle 5 of the program execution.
-Also, specify which instruction is in each stage.
+ - Indicate the values of the data and control signals in cycle 5 of the program execution.

 ## Exercise 5